Rory3140/apple-music-remote/README.md

 # Apple Music Remote

-Control Apple Music on your computer from any phone, tablet, or other device — no app install required.
+Control Apple Music on your Mac from your phone or any other device — no app install needed on the remote end.

-A Chrome extension hooks into [music.apple.com](https://music.apple.com) and connects to a lightweight relay server.
-Any device that opens the remote page can instantly play, pause, skip, scrub, and control volume.
+Built as a Chrome extension that hooks into [music.apple.com](https://music.apple.com) and talks to a relay server deployed on Google Cloud Run.
+Any device that opens the remote URL can control playback instantly.

 ```
-[Chrome on your computer]          [Relay Server]          [Any device]
+[Chrome on your Mac]               [Google Cloud Run]        [Remote device]
- Extension (MV3)           <-->    Node.js + ws   <-->     remote.html
+ Extension (MV3)           <-->    Node.js relay     <-->    Browser or iOS app
- Hooks into MusicKit JS            Forwards messages        Play / Pause / Skip
+ Reads MusicKit JS                 Routes messages           Play / Pause / Skip / Queue
 ```

 ---

 ## Features

-- Play, pause, skip forward/back
+- Play, pause, skip, and scrub through tracks
-- Scrub through the song (click or drag the progress bar)
+- Shuffle and repeat controls
-- Volume control
+- Volume slider
-- Album artwork, track title, artist, and album display
+- Album artwork, title, artist, and album display
 - Live progress bar with timestamps
-- Works across any devices on the same network, or globally with a deployed server
+- Up Next queue view (next 20 tracks)
+- Multiple remotes can connect at once
-- No app install — remote UI runs entirely in the browser
+- Native iOS app (SwiftUI) as an alternative to the browser remote
+- Server deployed on Google Cloud Run — no local server needed

 ---